 Accidents and Illnesses That Qualify for Workers’ Compensation Benefits in Dillon, SC

 Workers can get injured in a variety of possible accidents on the job.
 Certain dangers depend on the industry itself.
 For example:

 Motor vehicle accidents in company vehicles are another category of workplace injury.
 Victims harmed in car crashes on the clock may be entitled to compensation from negligent drivers in addition to benefits obtainable from their employer’s workers’ compensation coverage.
 Even if the worker was at fault for the crash, workers’ comp benefits may still be available.
-However, car crashed during the commute to or from work are usually not covered.
+However, a car crash during the commute to or from work is usually not covered.

 Under South Carolina law, a person injured at work has the right to recover compensation for their medical bills, partial replacement of lost wages, and disability benefits.
 South Carolina employers with four or more workers must obtain workers’ compensation insurance coverage.